 - Map out your daily activities.
 Create a time-table, schedule or Gantt chart to help you clearly see how many hours are actually available to you.
-How many of those hours are you realistically able to work each day and each week?
-Build in time for things you need like eating, sleeping, family and breaks.
-(Hint: most of us tend to be over optimistic when estimating how long it takes to get things done so build in some extra time as a buffer if you need to.)
+How many of those hours are you really able to work each day and each week?
+Build in time for things you need like eating, sleeping, family, and breaks.
+(Hint: most of us tend to be over-optimistic when estimating how long it takes to get things done so build in some extra time as a buffer if you need to.)
 Allot your leftover time between your prioritized items.
 You can even use an online tool like Teamweek to help you stay organized and on track.

 What do you think?
 Do you have trouble trying to conquer doubt, stress or time management issues as you run your business?
 What techniques or tools have worked best for you?

 Need more assistance on juggling your business?
 Reach out to K Design Co. for business, branding and design resources.

 I've got just the thing you need!
 I've compiled a list of the top 7 ways I've gotten clients while running my biz, plus some tips for how these same tactics can work for you.
 Are you ready to start getting paid?